 Valley Water is dedicated to keeping residents and businesses safe through its flood protection programs.
-The Guadalupe River - Tasman Drive to Interstate 880 Project will restore the river’s flood protection level to its design capacity of a 100-year flood and provide natural flood protection for residents and businesses.
-The project limits are from Tasman Drive in Santa Clara to Interstate 880 near Airport Parkway in San Jose.
+The Lower Guadalupe River Capacity Restoration Project will restore the river’s capacity to a 1% flood level of service and provide natural flood protection for residents and businesses.
+The project limits are from Tasman Drive to Bayshore Freeway/US 101 near San Jose Mineta International Airport.

 Below are the materials and recording of the October 1 Guadalupe River Project virtual public meeting.
 The meeting included a project overview, a presentation on the evaluated design alternatives, feedback on the conceptual alternatives, and the next steps in the planning process.